mximp/jktor/README.md

 Classifiers help to categorize entities.
 Classifier consists of _name_ and _path_.
 Classifiers' paths comprise the hierarchy of classifiers.

-Creating classifier from classifier string:
+Classifier is defined by a string:
 ```java
 Classifier cfr = new CfSimple("counterparty:clients.domestic");
 cfr.name();              // "counterparty"